USEPA/CIP-service/docs/owld.md

 * EVENTTYPE - providing updfront the eventtype domain value used by the dataset
 * VINTAGE - providing a general date stamp of the dataset
 * RESOLUTION[] - multiple entries providing the NHDPlus resolutions contained in the dataset
-* PRECISION[] - multiple entries showing the indeixng methods used to create the dataset
+* PRECISION[] - multiple entries showing the indexing methods used to create the dataset
 * XWALK_NHDPLUS_VERSION - providing the XWALK_HUC12_VERSION used by the dataset

 |     | column name                 | datatype     |  len | nullable | description             |